InfiniteChai/clj-rdate/README.md

 # clj-rdate

 A relative date library for Clojure, wrapping the [clj-time](https://github.com/clj-time/clj-time) library to allow for relative manipulation of dates.
+Aims to provide a generic, extendable algebra for relative date operations.

 ## Usage